 Yes you can, Yodel items can be tracked through their website at https://tracking.yodel.co.uk using the tracking number you received in your confirmation of dispatch email.
 This will be for all of the smaller items, spare parts and Mini Bouncers.

 A list of our overseas dealers are shown on the bottom of our home page, if you cannot find your local dealer or they do not supply the part you need, please contact us on 01473 747792 or email [email protected] to ask for a quote.
 Please include your full name, address and contact number for us to give you an accurate quote.

 Returns are accepted within 30 days from the date of delivery note.
 It is the responsibility (including the cost) of the consumer to return the unused goods in their original packaging using a safe and secure method to return the goods.
 If goods are refused by the buyer or the carriers have not been contacted after they have carded your property, the goods will be returned to us and we will refund less the cost of the delivery and any return charges we have incured.

-Please note that we can only replace any missing parts if reported within 30 days of the delivery note.
+Please note that we can only replace any missing parts or replacement parts if reported within 30 days of the delivery note.
 It is the buyers responsibilty to check the contents of their order and report any missing or damaged items within the 30 day period.

 When placing orders, please make sure you have selected the correct item(s).
 The customer is responsible for the return shipping charges.

 If you have chosen to hire an independent builder to erect your trampoline, please do not hire them to arrive on day of delivery of the trampoline.
 Delivery may be made late in the day or could be delayed due to circumstance outside of our control.
 We will not be held liable for costs incurred.